 How complicated is the process of matching?
 We’ll get to that, but first, what to consider before considering staining as an option.

 - Staining is not always a viable choice.

 - Not all staining processes are the same.
 Plus, the majority of bricks are breathable.
 Brick are maintenance-free, you don’t have to put a coating on a brick, because that could trap moisture.
 Additionally, do not put a coating on it that will peel, crack, or blister.
 The goal is to avoid compromising the brick’s resiliency.

 - A brick is not created in equal sizes.

 - Bricks come in all different sizes and colors.
 Not only that, if people took the time to look they would be surprised at other creative considerations that could be made to match bricks.
 For example, matching with older buildings in the vicinity.
 Unfortunately, people will buy a brick and paint a brick simply because they like that color.

-Knowing something about sizing is important: Forget names, it is always safe to go by dimensions.
-If ever in that situation, remember to always go by the face height, the length, and then the bed.
-Also, what is the depth of the brick, as it is always good to have that to be safe.
+Knowing something about sizing is important when matching brick: Forget names, it is always safe to go by dimensions.
+If ever in that situation, remember to always go by the face height, the length, and then the bed depth.

 - Know if the product is tried and tested for use on brick.

-Some may think, there are people that stain brick and change the color successfully, so any stain that is out there must be okay to use.
+Some may think that since there are people that stain brick and change the color successfully, any stain that is out there must be okay to use.
 However, there are oil-based stains and there are acrylic paints that people water down.
 There are some companies that take acrylic paint and add anywhere from two or three cups to a gallon of water to it and call it a stain.
 They water down the acrylic paint to thin it, to make it look like a proven masonry stain.
-When they see the results they realize that they should not have done that.
+Using a stain like that is not long-lasting and can compromise the brick wall.

 Think before you paint!
 Staining and color are the last resort.